nephio-project/docs/install-guide/package-transformations.md

 The `kpt fn render <local-pkg-name>` runs kpt functions on a local package, thus applying local changes to the package.

-In the Nephio sandbox install, kpt fn render only acts on the `repository` and `rootsync` kpt packages from [nephio-example-packages](https://github.com/nephio-project/nephio-example-packages).
+In the Nephio sandbox installation, kpt fn render only acts on the `repository` and `rootsync` kpt packages from [nephio-example-packages](https://github.com/nephio-project/nephio-example-packages).